capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 ## Motivation

 While the blockchain as a public ledger of transactions provides irrefutable proof of ownership of NFTs, it does not meet the data privacy standards needed for many of the NFT use cases we'd wish to implement.
 Secret NFTs have been designed by Ternoa with this in mind.

-Examples of private data that can be stored in NFTs include private images or videos, Digital rights management, limited edition audio releases by music artists, private documents with long-term storage such as legal deed containing inheritance details and confidential company details.
+Examples of private data that can be stored in NFTs include private images or videos, Digital rights management, private documents with long-term storage such as legal deed containing inheritance details and confidential company details.
 ___

 ## 🔎 What is a Secret NFT?